pengchihan/pengchihan.github.io/_pages/about.md

   - /about.html
 ---

 I am an Assistant Professor at the <a href="https://ai.nycu.edu.tw/en/">College of AI</a>, <a href="https://en.nycu.edu.tw/">National Yang Ming Chiao Tung University (NYCU)</a>.
 My research areas include AI/neural networks, computer graphics, geometric processing, and computer vision.
-In particular, I am interested in novel computational methods for the architecture, engineering, and construction (AEC) industries enabled by AI.
+In particular, In particular, I am interested in applications in architectural design and urban planning.
 I also work with hospitals to develop AI-based methods for medicine.

 I was a research scientist at the <a href="https://vcc.kaust.edu.sa">Visual Computing Center</a> at <a href="http://www.kaust.edu.sa">King Abdullah University of Science and Technology (KAUST)</a>, working with Prof. <a href="http://peterwonka.net/">Peter Wonka</a>.
 I was a postdoctoral research associate at University College London (UCL), working with Prof. <a href="http://www0.cs.ucl.ac.uk/staff/n.mitra/">Niloy Mitra</a>.
 I worked at <a href="http://www.nogle.com">Nogle</a>, a software company based in Taipei, on the 3D modelling and simulation of garments.